 Such vectors minimize the averaged squared perpendicular distance from a point to the line.
 Repeating this process to minimize the distance forms an orthogonal basis wherein the individual data dimensions are uncorrelated (orthogonal).
 These basis vectors are Principal Components.
 PC1 and PC2 are principal components in diagram I above.

 As we know a vector has direction and value, we can, thus, represent it spatially.
 A feature vector is a vector that contains multiple elements (attributes) about an object.
 It represents an object’s numerical representation.

 For example, a feature can be a keyword, image, sound length, etc. For an image, a feature vector can contain information like color, size, shape, edges, intensity, and so on.
 We represent a feature vector as a matrix F:

 F = f1 f2 . . fn

-Feature vectors can be represented in many ways, which make them an excellent choice for machine learning algorithms for data analysis.
+As we can represent feature vectors in many ways, they are an excellent choice for machine learning algorithms for data analysis.

 s = (value – mean)/standard deviation